github-aws-runners/terraform-aws-github-runner/tests/ministack/README.md

 The script also supports `init`, `plan`, and `destroy`.
 It creates inert Lambda ZIP fixtures in the paths expected by the modules when they are absent, and removes only the files it created.
-For `prebuilt`, it seeds AMI metadata through MiniStack's AWS-compatible EC2 API, then removes only the resources it created during cleanup.
+For `prebuilt`, it runs the test-only Packer target in `tests/ministack/packer`, which registers AMI metadata through MiniStack's AWS-compatible EC2 API, then removes only the image created by that Packer build during cleanup.
+This target uses Packer's null builder because MiniStack does not provide a guest/SSH environment for a real `amazon-ebs` build; it verifies the Packer-to-AMI-fixture boundary, not an AWS image build.
 MiniStack v1.5.11 provides the EC2 image behavior needed by the `default`, `ephemeral`, and `multi-runner` examples, so they are included in the same lifecycle matrix.

+The `prebuilt` lane requires Packer and the AWS CLI.
+Its Packer fixture uses test-only credentials inherited from the harness and the configured `AWS_ENDPOINT_URL`; it never needs AWS credentials or contacts AWS when MiniStack is running locally.

 ## Webhook and runner lifecycle smoke test